magrawal-USF/API_Usage/README.md

-# MVC_EF_Start
+# API_Usage
-Created starting point for an MVC Core project with Entity Framework

-This is a starting point for an MVC Core project, with tooling for Entity Framework.
-When run, it will create a database in the local MSSQLServer instance.
+An MVC project to introduce using REST APIs and Azure ML models.
+The project uses HttpClient to connect to the IEXTrading API, uses NewtonSoft to parse the returned Json objects and saves the results in a database in the local MSSQLServer instance.